Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/testing.md

 Pongo supports running automated tests using the [Busted](https://lunarmodules.github.io/busted/) Lua test framework.
 In plugin projects, the test files reside under the `spec/<plugin-name>` directory.
-For this project we created the `spec/my-plugin` folder earlier.
+For this project, this is the `spec/my-plugin` folder you created earlier.

-The following is a code listing for a test that validates our plugin's current behavior.
+The following is a code listing for a test that validates the plugin's current behavior.
 Copy this code and place it into a new file located at `spec/my-plugin/01-integration_spec.lua`.
 See the code comments for details on the design of the test and the test helpers provided by
 {{site.base_gateway}}.